felipedelosh/CronTaskByLOkoV1.0/readme.md

 ## :hammer:Funtions:

-- `Function 1`: Automatic load all Scripts .py files in folder Task<br>
+- `Function 1`: Automatic load all scripts.py files in folder Task<br>
 - `Function 2`: You register a frecuency to execute every script in Task folder<br>
 - `Function 3`: LOG system for every event in execute task folder<br>